FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/05-algozoo.md

 <a name="VrjwR"></a>
 #### FedProx
-`FedProx`[3] is designed to solve the problem of heterogeneity, which updates model with a proximal regularizer.
-FederatedScope provides build-in `FedProx` implementation and it can easily be combined with other algorithms.
-More details can be found in `federatedscope/core/trainer/federatedscope/core/trainers/trainer_fedprox.py`.
+FedProx [3] is designed to solve the problem of heterogeneity, which updates model with a proximal regularizer.
+FederatedScope provides build-in FedProx implementation and it can easily be combined with other algorithms.
+More details can be found in `federatedscope/core/trainer/flpackage/core/trainers/trainer_fedprox.py`.

 The evaluation results are presented as follows.